Adidas Adizero Adios Boost 2 Review Facts

 Possibly the most notable upgrade from the original Adizero Adios is the inclusion of the boost™ midsole foam.
 Made of TPU pellets that provide superior responsiveness and durability, this new midsole design aids in lift with every toe-off and gives each step an extra boost.
 The boost™ midsole also helps prevent discomfort and receives impact pressure

 without loss of stability.
 Of course, this upgrade comes at a literal price, which may lead to some sticker shock when shopping for a pair of Adios Boost 2.
-In addition, the outer edges of the midsole is rimmed by a molded EVA that has been designed for ideal support of the curvature of the foot pad in mind.
+In addition, the outer edges of the midsole are rimmed by a molded EVA that has been designed for ideal support of the curvature of the foot pad in mind.

 The Adidas Adizero Boost 2’s upper is thicker than other comparable running shoes, comprised of a seamless mesh with little padding, but this makes it no less comfortable.
 However, this upper mesh is lightweight and well-ventilated and allows for breathability.
-Besides this, the synthetic Tirrenina Suede mesh gives the upper a bit of inflexibility overall, but depending on a runner’s personal tastes on how much firmness they enjoy in the upper of their trainers.
+Besides this, the synthetic Tirrenina Suede mesh gives the upper a bit of inflexibility overall, but depending on a runner’s personal taste on how much firmness they enjoy in the upper of their trainers.
 However, the Boost 2 also banished the plastic saddle that the signature Adidas three-stripe logo

 over the midfoot, instead replaced by Tirrenina Suede overlays which provide more flexibility over the previous saddle, along with being softer on the top of the foot.